Nivetha124/Assignment-8-placement-JPR/README.md

 Ans = largest(arr, n)
 print("Largest in given array ", Ans)

+# 2 Find the maximum value and its index (last occurrence) in the given array of N elements
+I/P
+5
+12 ,55, 18 , 55, 50
+O/P: 55 3

 # 3. From the array , count the number of elements to be added to make the sum at least X. The elements to be added should be positive even numbers only. i/P  13 N 23,28,-50,24,12,5,40,-7,-12,68,7,11,9 elements 100 X
 Output: 4
 Explaination:28 +24+12+40 = 104 hence 4 elements to be added to make sum up to 100